Ryan Kennelly

 Ryan Shawn Kennelly (born March 23, 1974) is an American powerlifter who specializes in the bench press.
-He held the World Powerlifting Organization (WPO) record and held the all-time world record in the assisted (geared) bench press with a lift of 1075.0 lbs (487.6 kg) from November 2008 until April 2013.
+He held the World Powerlifting Organization (WPO) record and held the all-time world record in the Equipped (geared) bench press with a lift of 1075.0 lbs (487.6 kg) from November 2008 until April 2013.
 This world record is classified as an equipped world record, meaning the lift is performed with the aid of a bench shirt.
 He bench pressed an unequipped 650.0 lbs (294.8 kg) in competition.

 Early life

 Kennelly, a native of Tri-Cities, Washington, grew up in a weightlifting family—his father was a competitive powerlifter.
 Kennelly is a 1992 graduate of Kamiakin High School in Kennewick.
 He didn't start weight training until he was 18 years old, and he didn't get serious about powerlifting until five years later, when an ongoing best-bench contest at his local gym inspired him to bench press more than 400 pounds to take top honors.
 Kennelly is 6 ft 2 in, making him one of the tallest bench press specialists in active competition.